 I recently completed my first project with a new client — Dana of Spectrum Acoustics.
-Folks like Dana are my ideal customers — passionate about the work they do and determined to use new technology to improve their product or invention.
-Dana approached me with a labor-intensive part that he’s been manufacturing with a table saw for his speaker systems, and hired me to design the part in CAD and manufacture it for him with 3D printing.
+Folks like Dana are my ideal customers — passionate about their work and determined to improve their product with new technology.
+Dana approached me with a labor-intensive part that he’s been manufacturing with a table saw for his speaker systems.
+He hired me to redesign the part in CAD and manufacture it for him with 3D printing.

-I often hear folks lamenting the fact that we don’t have a Star Trek Replicator — that 3D printing isn’t good enough.
-They are still waiting for 3D printing to change the world, but what they don’t realize is that it’s up to us to make that happen.
-People like Dana are on the front lines; using 3D printing as a tool to improve their product and make their small business more competitive.
-You can do it, too — get in touch and join the ranks!
+Folks often lament the fact that we don’t have a Star Trek Replicator — that 3D printing isn’t good enough.
+So many are sitting and waiting for 3D printing to change the world, but what they don’t realize is that it’s up to us to make that happen.
+People like Dana are on the front lines: taking the plunge, 3D printing his products, and making his business more competitive.
+Come join the ranks — get in touch to make your own 3D printed product!